 Teaching Innovation Fund:

-Part of Rice's Creative Venture Funds, the TIF is an internal funding mechanism that awards competitive grants of between $5,000 - $10,000.
+Part of Rice's Creative Venture Funds, the TIF is an internal funding mechanism that awards competitive grants of no more than $10,000.
 In the last few years, substantial transformations in higher education have opened up extraordinary new opportunities to innovate classroom instruction and expand educational opportunities.
 In order to ensure that Rice continues to deliver quality education in this period of dynamic innovation and experimentation, the Teaching Innovation Fund welcomes proposals from departments, groups of faculty, or individual faculty seeking to develop pedagogy, courseware, or curriculum that utilizes new technologies, delivery methods, or tools.